nolanleung/worklet/README.md

 - **Daemon**: Background process for service discovery and session management
 - **Terminal Server**: Web-based terminal and proxy server
 - **Docker Integration**: Manages containers with proper isolation

+For advanced proxy configuration and service routing, see the [nginx proxy setup documentation](docs/nginx-proxy-setup.md).

 ## Requirements